mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 ### Product-market fit is magic

 There's a term that's popular in the startup community: product-market fit.
 It means building a product and finding enough customers for it to make your business viable.
 When founders talk about finding product-market fit, they describe it in the same breathless terms they'd use to talk about finding true love.
-But now I get it.
+Now, I understand why.

 The first two and a half years of working on my own, I was grinding away to grow little by little.
 Some of my businesses would grow consistently, but the money was small potatoes.
 Other times, I'd [make a big sale](/retrospectives/2020/01/#zestfulhttpszestfuldatacom) but then fail to replicate it.